theGreenJedi/archive_machine_learning/tensorflow/README.md

 tf.Variable | tf.placeholder
 ------------|---------------
-to be initialized | don't to be initialized weights/biases | train/test dataset
+to be initialized | to do not be initialized weights/biases | train/test dataset
 is modified internally via session | is changed externally via feed_dic={}
-is modified by a predefined operators | is changed by a user preference global variable | local variable
+is modified by a predefined operators | is changed by a user preference like global variable | like local variable

 * tf.Variable: have to define an initial value when declaring it
 * tf.placeholder: don't have to define an initial value and should be specified at run time with feed_dict argument inside Session.run